-Our pension expense (benefit) and corresponding obligation are determined on an actuarial basis and require certain actuarial assumptions.
+Our pension expense and corresponding obligation are determined on an actuarial basis and require certain actuarial assumptions.
 We believe the two most critical of these assumptions are the discount rate and the expected rate of return on plan assets.
 We evaluate actuarial assumptions annually on the measurement date (December 31) and make modifications based on such factors as market interest rates and historical asset performance.
 Changes in these assumptions can result in different expense and liability amounts, and future actual experience can differ from these assumptions.

-Discount Rate - Pension expense and projected benefit obligation both increase as the discount rate is reduced.
-See Note 13 of the Notes to Consolidated Financial Statements for discount rates used in determining pension expense for the years ended December 31, 2022 and 2021, and the funded status of the plans at December 31, 2022 and 2021.
+Discount Rate - Pension expense and projected benefit obligations both increase as the discount rate is reduced.
+See Note 12 of the Notes to Consolidated Financial Statements for discount rates used in determining pension expense for the years ended December 31, 2023 and 2022, and the funded status of the plans at December 31, 2023 and 2022.
 We use the spot-rate approach to determine the service and interest cost components of pension expense.
 Under the spot-rate approach, the service and interest costs were calculated by applying specific spot rates along the yield curve to the relevant projected cash flows, to provide a better estimate of future service and interest costs.
-A 0.5% decrease in the discount rate would have a nominal impact on annual pension expense, and would increase the projected benefit obligation by approximately \$2.9 million.
+A 0.5% decrease in the discount rate would have a nominal impact on annual pension expense, and would increase the projected benefit obligation by approximately \$2.7 million.

 Expected Rate of Return - Pension expense increases as the expected rate of return on pension plan assets decreases.
 In estimating the expected return on plan assets, we consider the historical returns on plan assets and future expectations of asset returns.
-We utilized an expected rate of return on plan assets of 6.75% and 7.00% for 2022 and 2021, respectively.
+We utilized an expected rate of return on plan assets of 6.75% for both 2023 and 2022, respectively.
 This rate was based on our Company's long-term investment policy of equity securities: 20% - 80%; fixed income securities: 20% - 80%; and other, principally cash: 0% - 20%.
-A 0.5% decrease in the expected return on plan assets would increase annual pension expense by approximately \$172,000.
+A 0.5% decrease in the expected return on plan assets would increase annual pension expense by approximately \$182,000.

-Our unfunded benefit obligation was \$16.1 million and \$28.3 million at December 31, 2022 and 2021, respectively.
+Our unfunded benefit obligation was \$14.0 million and \$16.1 million at December 31, 2023 and 2022, respectively.